Assignments

 Group Assignment — Lessons Learned

 During the group assignment, I learned that understanding the design rules is essential to avoid machining errors.
 Parameters such as trace width and spacing must be carefully defined according to the tool diameter and machine capabilities.
-Additionally, proper calibration of the CNC machine plays a critical role in achieving accurate results.
-Working as a team also helped to compare results, identify issues more quickly, and validate the optimal machining parameters.
+Proper calibration of the CNC machine plays a critical role in achieving accurate results.
+Working as a team also helped compare results, identify issues more quickly, and validate the optimal machining parameters.

 🔗 If you want to explore the Group Assignment in more detail, you can visit the official Fab Academy page: